The Great American Home Movie™

 Who is Robert Hanley?

-Even with his lengthy list of successful projects, he became the quintessential "starving artist."
+Even with his lengthy list of successful projects, Robert became the quintessential "starving artist."
 So, in 1991, Robert decided to do what so many successful entrepreneurs do: he reinvented himself.
-He took the knowledge and experience he had gained and retooled his production business into what it is today - the most successful video production and post-production franchise in country: Home Video Studio.
-The new company focused on offering video services that others couldn't or wouldn't offer but that were definitely needed.
-In the summer of 1991 Robert started his first Home Video Studio and from that time through 1999, he perfected his business model.
-Today, HVS is America's leading video production services company with studios located across the country, in Canada and in Sweden!
-Ten of these are studio stores located in strip malls and other suburban locations.
+Taking the knowledge and experience he had gained he retooled his production business into what it is today - the most successful video production and post-production franchise in the country: Home Video Studio.
+This new company, now seventy-three studios strong, created a cottage industry by focusing on transferring old 8mm, Super 8mm and 16mm films - people's home movies.